There’s a part of me that’s hesitant to keep banging the drum on the issue of “angry Calvinists.”

 Fourth, I’d encourage others to simply not engage the haters.
 There are blogs I simply do not read because it doesn’t benefit me spiritually.
 Some people move me to examine myself, look to Jesus, and grow in grace.
 Others just provoke me to anger.
 Often times, that anger is unrighteous or even self-righteous.
 I can become the angry Calvinist doppelgänger to the angry Calvinist I take issue with.
 Really, the haters are not my problem; I am my own problem.
 So I have learned to just stay away from certain places on the Internet.
 I would encourage others to simply not engage people or personalities that aren’t helpful.

-Building off the last point, I’d add a convicting point that Tim Keller says in The Prodigal God on Luke 15:28: Jesus “is not a Pharisee about Pharisees; he is not self-righteous about self-righteousness.
+Building off the last point, I’d add a convicting point that Tim Keller says in The Prodigal God: Jesus “is not a Pharisee about Pharisees; he is not self-righteous about self-righteousness.
 Nor should we be.
 He not only loves the wild-living, free-spirited people, but also hardened religious people.” (p.
 76)

 I think we can all work a bit harder, fully aware of which aspect we tend to neglect: “speaking the truth in love” or “speaking the truth in love.”